 2. Have Dedicated Organizers For Accessories

-However, if you have too many hijabs, hanging it on a hanger might not be ideal.
-An alternative would be utilising storage bins or wall pocket organizers – just roll up your scarf and file it in the box!
+However, if you have too many hijabs, hanging them on a hanger might not be ideal.
+An alternative would be utilising storage bins – just roll up your scarf and file it in the box!

 Tip: Separate your hijabs based on your preferred categories such as print, colour or occasion.
-For those that you wear daily, keep it in a separate box so you can access them easily.
+For those that you wear daily, keep them in a separate box so you can access them easily.